bketelsen/snow/README.md

 **DO NOT USE THIS YET.
 Seriously.
 Just Don't.**

-SNOW is a fully customizable immutable Linux distribution implementing the concepts described in
+SNOW is a customized immutable Linux distribution implementing many of the concepts described in
 [Fitting Everything Together](https://0pointer.net/blog/fitting-everything-together.html).